matthiasarndt/matthiasarndt/README.md

 ### Hello!
 Welcome to my GitHub page.
-Below are links to several projects of mine, and my Astrophotography image gallery:
+Below are links to several projects of mine:

 # [StarTrack](https://github.com/matthiasarndt/StarTrack)